 How do you create disk images in Windows?

-In order to create a disk image, you need to use a software application that knows h ow to do this.
-Unfortunately, Windows itself doesn’t know how to create disk images and the only way to do that is to use a third party program.
-There are many such programs available on the Internet and most of them focus on either creating disk images of CDs, DVDs or Blu-ray disks, or on creating disk images of hard drives of all kinds.
+To create a disk image, you need to use a software application that’s able to do this.
+Unfortunately, Windows doesn’t know how to create disk images, and the only way to do that is by using a third-party program.
+There are many such programs available on the internet, and most focus on either creating disk images of CDs, DVDs, or Blu-ray disks or on creating disk images of hard drives of all kinds.

-We’ve covered some scenarios related to creating disk images for optical disks, in these two tutorials: How to copy optical discs (CD, DVD, or Blu-Ray) in Windows and How to make a backup copy of a protected disc (DVD or Blu-Ray).
+We’ve covered some scenarios related to creating disk images for optical disks in these two tutorials: How to copy optical discs (CD, DVD, or Blu-Ray) in Windows and How to make a backup copy of a protected disc (DVD or Blu-Ray).

-How do you mount disk images in Windows?
+How do you mount a disk image in Windows?

-Windows 8.1 and Windows 10 know by default how to work with the most common file format for disk images: ISO images.
-I f you want to use a disk image as a virtual CD/DVD or Blu-ray disk in Windows, and if the disk image is an ISO image, then you can simply mount it by double clicking on it (or right-clicking and selecting Mount).
-When a disk image is mounted, it will look and work the same as if it were a physical disk loaded into your optical unit.
-To find out how, we recommend you to follow the steps described in this guide: How to mount or unmount ISO images in File Explorer.
+Windows 10 and Windows 11 know by default how to work with the most common file format for disk images: ISO images.
+If you want to use a disk image as a virtual CD/DVD or Blu-ray disk in Windows, and if it is an ISO image, you can simply mount it by double clicking on it (or right-clicking and selecting Mount).
+When a disk image is mounted, it looks and works the same as if it were a physical disk loaded into an optical media unit.
+To find out how we recommend you follow the steps described in this guide: How to open (mount) or eject (unmount) ISO files in Windows.

 How do you burn ISO disk images in Windows?

-If you have an ISO or an IMG disk image and you want to burn it to a physical CD/DVD or Blu-ray optical disk, then this guide will provide you with the steps on how to do that in Windows, without using any third party tools: How to burn disk images (ISO & IMG) in Windows.
+If you have an ISO or an IMG disk image and you want to burn it to a physical CD/DVD or Blu-ray optical disk, then this guide will provide you with the steps on how to do that in Windows without using any third-party tools: Burn disc images with Windows Disc Image Burner (ISO to Blu-Ray, DVD).

 Now you know what disk images are, why they are useful, how to mount them in Windows and how to create your own disk images.
-Hopefully we have managed to answer all your questions on this subject.
-If we didn’t, let us know in the comments form below.
+Hopefully, we have managed to answer all your questions on this subject.
+If we didn’t, let us know in the comments section below.
 We will do our best to help.